dywisor/roverlay/doc/rst/usage.rst

 ..
 Note::
-   *--no-incremental* doesn't delete an existing overlay, it will merely ignores and, potentially, overwrites existing ebuilds.
+   *--no-incremental* does not delete an existing overlay, it merely ignores and, potentially, overwrites existing ebuilds.
    Use *rm -rf <overlay>* to do that.